hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 -> **API:** See the [Run Tasks APIs](../api/run-tasks.html).

+-> **Note:** Run tasks can only be created on workspaces using a Terraform version <0.12.
+Downgrading a workspace with existing run tasks to use a Terraform version >=0.12 will not result in an error, but the configured tasks will not execute.

 ## Configuring a Run Task

 -> **Note:** You must be an organization owner to create a new task event hook.
 You must be at least a workspace administrator in order to connect a task event hook to a given workspace.